kunal9721/Routing-Optimisation-for-Aeronautical-Networks/README.md

 2. Multiple-objective optimisation:
 Routing path having the maximum end-to-end data transmission rate and minimum end-to-end latency for each airplane that can access any of a GS, either atHeathrow airport (Latitude,Longitude, Altitude) = (51.4700° N, 0.4543° W, 81.73 feet) or Newark Liberty International Airport (Latitude,Longitude, Altitude) =(40.6895° N, 74.1745° W, 8.72 feet).

+Methodology

+Data Preprocessing: The first step is to preprocess the data.
+This includes cleaning, normalizing, and formatting the data to ensure that it can be easily analyzed.
+Specifically, the data should include information about the location of aircrafts, ground stations and any other relevant information that is needed for the routing optimization.

+Distance and Transmission Function: Next, define the distance function and transmission function.
+The distance function is used to calculate the distance between two nodes, and the transmission function is used to calculate the transmission rate between two nodes.
+The transmission rate is calculated based on the distance between the nodes, the altitude of the aircraft and the type of antenna used at the ground station.

+Create Dictionary: Create a dictionary with every possible node.
+This will be used to store the information about each node, including its location, transmission rate and other relevant information.

+Divide Planes: Divide the aircrafts into two lists, one for aircrafts that are in flight and another for aircrafts that are on the ground.
+This will allow us to apply the routing algorithm to both lists of aircrafts.

+Routing Algorithm: Apply the routing algorithm such as Dijkstra or Bellman-Ford algorithm, to both lists of aircrafts and combine the routing path for a single optimization problem.
+The algorithm should consider the transmission rate, distance, and latency as the parameters to optimize the route.

+Multiple Optimization: For multiple optimization problems, use the latency and add 50ms latency for each node in the routing path we got in the single optimization.
+Also, consider the transmission rate, distance and other relevant parameters that affect the routing optimization.

+Ant Colony Optimization: Use the Ant Colony Optimization algorithm for multiple routing optimization and print the best route with the maximum transmission rate and minimum latency.

+Evaluation: Finally, evaluate the results by comparing the performance of the proposed methodology with existing methods and analyze the results.
+This can include metrics such as transmission rate, latency, and routing path length